isomerpages/moe-yishunsec/_parents/Sexuality Education.md

 <h4>eTeens Programme:</h4>
 <ol start="8" data-tight="true" class="tight">
 <li>
-<p>eTeens is a programme developed by Health Promotion Board, in collaboration
+<p>eTeens is a programme that was developed by Health Promotion Board, in
-with the Ministry of Education, to provide Secondary 3 students with accurate information on STIs, HIV and protection from a health perspective. eTeens is conducted in two segments – a mass talk segment and a classroom-based programme.
-The desired outcome of the eTeens programme is that students are empowered to make wise, informed and sensible decisions.</p>
+collaboration with the Ministry of Education, to provide Secondary 3 students with accurate information on STIs, HIV and protection from a health perspective.
+With the formation of the Communicable Diseases Agency (CDA) on 1 April 2025, the programme would now be managed by CDA’s Training and Education Division instead of HPB. eTeens is conducted in two segments – a mass talk segment and a classroom-based programme.
+The desired outcome of the eTeens programme is that students are empowered to make wise, informed and sensible decisions to protect themselves from sexually transmitted infectious diseases.</p>
+<p></p>
 </li>
 <li>
 <p>Students are taught skills such as decision-making, assertiveness and